syncfusion-content/xamarin-docs/Xamarin/SfEffectsView/Customization.md

 ---
 layout: post
 title: Customization of Syncfusion EffectsView control in Xamarin.Forms
-description: This section describes how to customize the Syncfusion EffectsView control in Xamarin.Forms.
+description: This section describes how to provide various customisation of the Syncfusion EffectsView control in Xamarin.Forms.
 platform: xamarin
 control: SfEffectsView
 documentation: ug